Hospitality Venue Inspections and Convictions

-Fire Safety Code Officers conduct inspections of hospitality and late-night venues throughout Edmonton.
+Fire Safety Code Officers conduct inspections of hospitality and late-night venues around Edmonton.
 Officers inspect compliance with maximum permissible occupant loads and other criteria as identified in the National Fire Code (Alberta Edition), such as fire alarm systems, fire extinguishers, maintaining clear and unobstructed functional exit doors and more.

 Overcrowding and other fire safety offences pose serious risks to patrons and the danger is potentially fatal.
 Patrons have the right to full transparency of convictions and other information in order to make informed choices.

 Fines and Occupancy Loads